lucianlature/data-structures/examples/stack/README.md

 **pop()**
-Removes the top item from the stac
+Removes the top item from the stack

 	var item = "bar";
 	stack.push(item);